awsdocs/amazon-eks-user-guide/doc_source/adot-reqts.md

 ## TLS certificate requirement<a name="adot-reqtcr"></a>

 The ADOT Operator uses [admission webhooks](https://kubernetes.io/docs/reference/access-authn-authz/webhook/) to mutate and validate the Collector Custom Resource \(CR\) requests\.
 In Kubernetes, the webhook requires a TLS certificate that the API server is configured to trust\.
-There are multiple ways for you to generate the required TLS certificate, but the default method is to install the [cert\-manager](https://cert-manager.io/docs/) manually with a version of *less than `1.6.0`*\.
-The cert\-manager will generate a self\-signed certificate\.
+There are multiple ways for you to generate the required TLS certificate\.
+However, the default method is to install the [cert\-manager](https://cert-manager.io/docs/) manually with a version of *less than `1.6.0`*\.
+The cert\-manager generates a self\-signed certificate\.

 **Important**
 The ADOT Operator is compatible with cert\-manager versions of less than `1.6.0`\.
-Do not use version `1.6.0`\.
+Don't use version `1.6.0`\.

 ### Installing cert\-manager<a name="adot-reqtcrsteps"></a>

 **Installing cert\-manager**

-1. Install cert\-manager with the following command\.
+1. Install cert\-manager using the following command\.
 This creates the necessary cert\-manager objects that allow end\-to\-end encryption\.
 This must be done for each cluster that will have ADOT installed\.

    ```
    kubectl apply -f \
    https://github.com/jetstack/cert-manager/releases/download/v1.5.0/cert-manager.yaml
    ```

-1. Verify that cert\-manager is ready with the following command\.
+1. Verify that cert\-manager is ready using the following command\.

    ```
    kubectl get pod -w -n cert-manager